In 2026, I still think the Kryptonite Kryptolok Standard is the best budget-priced, standard sized, mid-security lock available today.

 This version of the Kryptolok comes with a 4 ft long, 10 mm thick cable.
 And while I’ve already mentioned that this offers no practical security, I’ll also add that these cables are never easy to use!

-For me these cables are just not worth the effort and in fact really I would consider buying this lock without the cable.
+For me, these cables are just not worth the effort, and in fact, really, I would consider buying this lock without the cable.
+There are plenty of better ways to protect your other wheel.

-Having said all this, I’ve used the Kryptolok Series 2 as my day to day lock for over two years now and have never had this problem.
-The lock is left outside day and night in all weathers and I have never cleaned or lubricated it and yet it continues to perform perfectly!
+Having said all this, I used the Kryptolok Standard as my day-to-day lock for over two years and never had this problem.
+The lock was left outside all day and night in all weathers, and I never cleaned or lubricated it, and yet it always performed perfectly!

-Well it is, but Kryptonite impose lot of conditions that you need to be aware of and which in some cases may make a successful claim impossible.
+Well, it is, but Kryptonite imposes a lot of conditions that you need to be aware of and which in some cases may make a successful claim impossible.

-First of all you need to register for this program within 15 days of purchasing the lock.
+First of all, you need to register for this program within 15 days of purchasing the lock.
 And it’s not free.
-In the case of this lock it’s $10 for 1 year, $15 for 2 years and $20 for 3 years.
+In the case of this lock, it’s $34.99 for 1 year and $54.99 for 2 years (and the maximum coverage is 2 years).

 - report the theft to the police within 72 hours